-- (b) One (1) sign, not to exceed three (3) square feet in area, for each tourist home, erected where permitted in such districts. - (c) One (1) sign, not to exceed six (6) square feet, stating that the real property or a part thereof upon which said sign is located is for sale or rent. - (d) One (1) sign, not to exceed sixteen (16) square feet in area, for each church or institutional building, erected where permitted in such districts. - (e) One (1) temporary real estate development sign, not to exceed thirty-six (36) square feet, directing attention to the opening of a new subdivision.
+(b) One (1) sign, not to exceed three (3) square feet in area, for each tourist home, erected where permitted in such districts.

+- (c) SIGN, HEIGHT OF The vertical distance measured from the average elevation of the proposed finished grade along the face of the sign or structure on which the sign is located, to the highest point of the sign or structure on which the sign is located.
+[Amended 9-14-2021 by LL 5-2021] - (d) One (1) sign, not to exceed sixteen (16) square feet in area, for each church or institutional building, erected where permitted in such districts. - (e) One (1) temporary real estate development sign, not to exceed thirty-six (36) square feet, directing attention to the opening of a new subdivision.
 Such sign shall require a permit issued by the Ordinance Administrator.
 Said permit shall be issued for a period of twelve (12) months and may be renewed upon application. - (f) Directional or information signs, not exceeding two (2) square feet in area and not illuminated.
 Said signs may be used for the purpose of stating the name or location of a town, hospital, community center, church, school, or the name or place of meeting of an official or civic body (i.e., Lions Club).
 No advertising matter shall be contained on signs of this type. - (g) Advertising signs not exceeding thirty-two (32) square feet in area located on the interior wall of the fence surrounding the Community Association baseball diamonds located on the property of the Port Dickinson Community Association at the northwest comer of Phelps Street and New York State Route 7.
 Said signs shall not extend above the top of the fence and in no instance shall be higher than five (5) feet.
 [Added 12-7-76 by L.L.
 No. 6-1976] - (2) The signs or bulletin boards listed above shall be set back from the street line one-third (1/3) the distance of any required yard but shall in no instance be closer than eight (8) feet to any lot line. - (3) The signs or bulletin boards listed above shall be at least one (1) foot clear above the ground but shall not exceed a height of six (6) feet above the ground. - B. Commercial and Industrial Districts.
 Within Commercial C and Industrial I Districts, only one (1) single-faced or double-faced billboard, display sign, etc. (a double-faced sign shall be considered as single-faced in computing display area), shall be allowed on any building lot, and it shall: